kubestellar/kubestellar/docs/content/direct/packaging.md

 #### E2E setup for testing a release

-When setting up to test a release, the setup script uses the following KubeStellar piecees.
+When setting up to test a release, the setup script uses the following KubeStellar pieces.

 The script creates the `ocm` and `kubestellar` PCHes from the local YAML for them.
 The script uses these PCHes in `kflex` commands that create one ITS and one WDS, respectively.

 #### E2E setup for testing local copy/version

-When setting up to test a release, the setup script uses the following KubeStellar piecees.
+When setting up to test a release, the setup script uses the following KubeStellar pieces.

 The script creates the `ocm` PCH from the local YAML for it.
 The script uses this PCH in a `kflex` command that create one ITS.